natsunoyuki/Fractals/README.md

 # Fractals
-This is a set of python scripts for making Fractals.
+This is a python package for generating and visualizing fractals.